stark4n6/File-Match-Mover/README.md

 - Destination folder for where any matching files from the text file and source folder will be files moved

 *NOTE: I have only tested on Windows so your mileage may vary on other OS's*

+## Requirements
+You will need to install PySimpleGUI to run

+`pip install PySimpleGUI`